 Igino Emmer, PhD

-Igino is a geographer and carbon project developer with more than 30 years of experience supporting the creation and development of world’s leading carbon projects.
+Igino is a carbon project developer with more than 30 years of experience supporting the creation and development of world’s leading carbon projects.
 His international experience spans Europe, Southeast Asia, Africa and South America.
-He is a member of the Conservation International / International Union for Conservation of Nature Blue Carbon Working Group, and the lead author of the Verified Carbon Standard Wetland Restoration and Conservation requirements.
-Igino is the original founder of Silvestrum in Europe, and he continues to support Silvestrum Climate Associates.
+He was a member of the CDM's A/R Working Group, is a member of the International Blue Carbon Scientific Working Group, and the lead author of the Verified Carbon Standard Wetland Restoration and Conservation requirements and various landuse-related GHG accounting methodologies.
+Igino is the original founder of Silvestrum in Europe.

 Senior Associate, Coastal Ecologist and GIS Analyst